chenlei-leng/chenlei-leng.github.io/_group/group-1.md

 collection: group
 ---

-I am looking for highly motivated students to join my group as PhD students.
-If you are interested in statistics, machine learning, or network analysis, and enjoy working on theoretical or methodological problems with real-world relevance, feel free to get in touch.
+I am recruiting PhD students with a strong foundation in mathematics and statistics, and relevant experience in statistics, machine learning, data science, AI, or related areas.
+If you're interested in theoretical or methodological research with real-world impact, please contact me with your CV and a short research statement.